tanvividyala/cuisine-classifier/README.md

 The `INGREDIENTS` column was turned into a quantitative variable using the built-in `TfidfVectorizer`.
 We also encoded the `LABELS` target column using `LabelEncoder` to turn categorical labels (American and European) into integers.

 Our model returned a F-1 Score of **0.77** for the American class and an F-1 Score of **0.75** for the European class.
 This indicated somewhat strong, balanced performance across both our categories.
 Since both two classes are nearly evenly distributed, and that the model performs consistently across them, we believe the model is “good” for a baseline.

+## Fairness Analysis
+To assess the fairness of our final model, we decided to evaluate whether the recall score is significantly different across both cuisine groups, American and European.

+- Group X: Recipes classified as American
+- Group Y: Recipes classified as European
+- Evaluation Metric: Recall
+- Null: Our model is fair.
+There is no significant difference in recall for the American and European cuisine classes, and any differences are due to random chance.
+- Alternative: Our model is unfair.
+There is a significant difference in recall for the American and European cuisine classes.
+- Test Statistic: Calculated Difference in Recall
+- Significance Level: α = 0.05
+- P-Value: 1.0
+Since our p-value was